 So when figuring out where to stay in Zurich it’s more than finding the best area or coolest design hotel, which are my normal criteria for accommodation, but instead what fits the budget becomes the priority.

 In Switzerland, you might not be able to get everything you want within your budget, but if you can be flexible on when you visit, you can still find some great deals.
-Last time I was in Zurich I stayed at the 25hours Hotel Zurich West and would definitely go back.
+The last time I was in Zurich I stayed at the 25hours Hotel Zurich West and would definitely go back.
 I only paid around €90 per night so I was pretty happy.
+Honestly, this was a great deal for Zurich.

 To make finding a hotel easy for you, I suggest staying at one of the following three hotels.
-But if you prefer, scroll down to read about Zurich’s neighbourhoods and where to stay in each area.
+But if you prefer, scroll down to read about Zurich’s neighbourhoods and a guide to the best areas.

 Boutique Hotel: 25hours Hotel Zurich West